Validating Quantum State Preparation Programs (Extended Version): Evaluation: Applicativity via Case Studies

-In the specification, $j$ and $j'$ represent the values for two arrays of qubit arrays, i.e., $j$ represents the bitstring value for composing basis-ket values of all elements in the qubit array $\overline{q_{l+2}}$, with $l\in[0,n)$.
-The qubit array $\overline{q_{j+2}}$ has $n*m$ qubits, and we slice the basis-vector for the whole qubit array into $n$ different small segments for the qubit ranges $[l*m,l*(m+1)-1)$, each basis-vector segment representing a vertex key.
-Since we apply Hadamard operations to all of them, it creates a uniform superposition state containing $2^{n * m}$ different basis-vector states.
+Here, $j$ and $j'$ represent the values for two qubit arrays, i.e., $j$ represents the bitstring value for composing basis-ket values of all elements in the qubit array $\overline{q_{l\splus 2}}$ ($l\in[0,n)$).
+The qubit array $\overline{q_{j\splus 2}}$ has $n \cn{*} m$ qubits, and we slice the basis-vector for the whole qubit array into $n$ different small segments for the qubit ranges $[l\cn{*} m,l\cn{*} (m\splus 1)\sminus 1)$, each basis-vector segment representing a vertex key.
+Since we apply Hadamard operations to all of them, it creates a uniform superposition state containing $2^{n \cn{*} m}$ different basis-vector states.
 In the post-state of the specification, the $q_0$ qubit is still $\ket{0}$.
-For the qubit arrays $\overline{q_{2}},...,\overline{q_{m+2}}$, if the measurement result is $x=0$, we result in a superposition state of distinct elements, i.e., any two elements (each element $l$ is a segment of $[l*m,l*(m+1)-1)$) in the qubit array $\overline{q_{j+2}}$ have distinct basis-vectors.
+For the qubit arrays $\overline{q_{2}},...,\overline{q_{m\splus 2}}$, if the measurement result is $x=0$, we result in a superposition state of distinct elements, i.e., any two elements (each element $l$ is a segment of $[l\cn{*} m,l\cn{*} (m\splus 1)\sminus 1)$) in the qubit array $\overline{q_{j\splus 2}}$ have distinct basis-vectors.
 We use the predicate $\cn{dis}(j',m)$ to indicate that all length $m$ segments in the bitstring $\ket{j}$ are pairwise distinct.
-Via our PBT framework, we have a high assurance that the distinct element state preparation program correctly prepares such a superposition state.
+Via our PBT framework, we have high assurance that the distinct element state preparation program correctly prepares the superposition state.

-The judgment of the efficiency of the program in successfully preparing the superposition state can easily be done by counting the number of basis-ket states in a superposition quantum state.
+The program's efficiency in preparing the superposition state can be easily assessed by counting the number of basis-ket states in the superposition.
 Notice that every superposition state prepared by a simple Hadamard operation produces a uniform superposition, meaning that the likelihood of measuring out any basis state vectors is equally likely.
 Thus, we only need to compare the ratio between the number of basis-kets right after the Hadamard operations are applied and the basis-ket number in $\overline{q_{j+2}}$.
 Here, we count the case for $n=2^m$ where a permutation superposition state is prepared.
 For $j\in[0,n)$ with $n=2^m$, after the measurement is applied.
 The former contains $2^{n * m}$ different basis-kets for $n * m$ Hadamard operations, and the latter has $n!$ basis-kets in a $k$-th permutated superposition state.
 So, the success rate of a single try in the program is $\frac{n !}{2^{n * m}}$.